guth/secret-bear/README.md

 secret-bear
 ===========

-Temp repository for a CS interview preperation website
+Repository for a senior project: an algorithm judge + code runner for CS interview preparation website